Google Group, Sympa List, or Delegated Account; What Should I Request?

 Google Groups

-- Good for internal communication for smaller teams (i.e. hiring committees or Internal office communications).
+- Useful for internal communication among teams (e.g. hiring committees or specific departments).

 - Additional collaborative features through the Google application suite.

-- Reception of external mail is optional and can be changed in the group settings.
+- The option to allow or restrict incoming mail from non-group members is optional and can be changed in the group settings.

 Sympa lists